-Made up of water, electrolytes, cholesterol and phospholipids, bile is a green fluid your liver makes that helps you digest fat.
+Made up of water, electrolytes, cholesterol and phospholipids, bile is a green fluid produced by your liver to help digest fat and absorb nutrients.
+If the bile in your body isn't reabsorbed properly, it can accumulate in your colon and lead to bile reflux symptoms of diarrhea, urgency and fecal incontinence.
 As a source of cholesterol, bile has an impact on blood cholesterol levels.
-Soluble fiber found in certain foods helps lower cholesterol by preventing your body from reabsorbing bile.
+Eating foods that absorb bile and lower your cholesterol may relieve your digestive discomforts.

-After it exits your liver, bile is stored in your gallbladder until you eat, then it's secreted into your small intestines to help you digest the fat in your food.
+Bile acids are derivatives of cholesterol and about 500 milligrams are used every day to make bile in your liver, according to Colorado State University.
+Bile is stored in your gallbladder until you eat, then it's secreted into your small intestines to help you digest the fat in your food.
 Bile helps your body break down the fat by emulsifying it and making it more soluble for digestion.
-About 500 milligrams of cholesterol is used to make bile, according to Colorado State University.
-After you've digested your food, the byproducts of bile, including the cholesterol, are either reabsorbed or eliminated from your body.
+After you've digested your food, the byproducts of stomach bile, including the cholesterol, are either recycled or eliminated from your body.

 Soluble Fiber and Bile

-Soluble fiber is one of two types of fiber found in food; the other is insoluble fiber.
-Soluble fiber is specifically known for helping to lower blood cholesterol levels.
+Dietary fiber, which can be soluble or insoluble, is the part of food that your body cannot digest or absorb.
+It absorbs water and adds bulk to your digested food to help prevent constipation.
+Soluble fiber turns to gel during digestion and is specifically known for helping to lower blood cholesterol levels.
 In your digestive tract, it absorbs the cholesterol and bile before they have a chance to get reabsorbed and carries them out of your body in your stool.

 Sources of Soluble Fiber

 Dried peas and beans, oat products and psyllium are among the best sources of soluble fiber for bile reflux treatment.
 Milk and milk products contain very little soluble fiber.
 Some foods containing soluble fiber include: